WeblateOrg/weblate/docs/admin/backup.rst

 Command line for manual backup
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Using a cron job, you can set up a bash command to be executed on a daily basis, for instance:
+Using a cron job, you can set up a Bash command to be executed on a daily basis, for example:

 .. code-block:: console

      $ XZ_OPT="-9" tar -Jcf ~/backup/weblate-backup-$(date -u +%Y-%m-%d_%H%M%S).xz backups vcs ssh home media fonts secret

-The string between quotes after XZ_OPT allows you to choose your xz options, for instance the amount of memory used for compression; see https://linux.die.net/man/1/xz
+The string between the quotes after `XZ_OPT` allows you to choose your xz options, for instance the amount of memory used for compression; see https://linux.die.net/man/1/xz

 You can adjust the list of folders and files to your needs.
-For instance, to avoid saving the translation memory (in backups folder), you could use:
+To avoid saving the translation memory (in backups folder), you can use:

 .. code-block:: console